NCAR/HPC-Docs/docs/environment-and-software/user-environment/containers/building_containers.md

     === "Apptainer"
         **Pulling & listing images**

-        We will use the command `singularity pull` from the `apptainer` module to pull our image ans save it in Singularity Image Format (SIF):
+        We will use the command `singularity pull` from the `apptainer` module to pull our image and save it in Singularity Image Format (SIF):
         ```console title="singularity pull"
         casper$ singularity pull ./rocky9.sif docker://rockylinux/rockylinux:9
         INFO:    Converting OCI blobs to SIF format